Windwick, South Ronaldsay, Orkney

 The bay also forms part of an excellent network of walks in South Ronaldsay.
 The east-coast route takes you up onto the cliffs overlooking Windwick so you can get a better view of the sea-stacks, seabirds and other geological delights as you head north.
 Take care when walking though as conditions can be tricky.

 As for the area's wartime history, in January 1918 two Royal Navy destroyers, HMS Narborough and HMS Opal, were on patrol east of Orkney and got caught in a blizzard.
 In the stormy conditions both vessels ended up wrecked on the rocks at Windwick with the loss of 188 men.
 Only one sailor survived.
 The tragic event is marked with a small memorial at the car park.
-Find out more about the loss of both ships
+Find out more about the loss of both ships via our blog.

 A visit to Windwick is a must if you're passing through South Ronaldsay and, like many places in Orkney, you can enjoy history, heritage and stunning scenery, all in one place.